benpro95/ProOS/pve/README.txt

 (Format the NEW_DISK using the above command)

-(Replace the word GOOD-DISK in the next command with name found in 'zpool status')
+(Replace the word GOOD-DISK in the next command with name found in 'zpool status') ** GOOD-DISK can be any drive in the mirror pool

 zpool attach POOL-NAME GOOD-DISK /dev/disk/by-id/NEW_DISK